 We tasted a sublime selection of Verdejos plus a dry and a sweet Sauvignon Blanc.
-Fabulous quality, fascinating place and a brilliant first visit.
+Fabulous quality, fascinating place and a brilliant visit (not least for its insect Air BnB’s and frisky donkeys!).

 Founded in 1942, the Fariña estate is regarded as the founding father of the Toro region that almost single handedly established this small area as a quality wine production zone, culminating in being awarded its DO in 1987.